MSc Autism

 Conceptual Frameworks in Autism

 This class will introduce key conceptual frameworks in relation to understanding the impact of the spectrum of autism.
-Focus will be given to the uniquely differing social, emotional, sensory and cognitive profiles for those with an ASD.
+Focus will be given to the uniquely differing social, emotional, sensory and cognitive profiles for autistic people.
 Understanding these conceptual frameworks will enable participants to reflect on how and why these influence and inform practice.

 The Spectrum of Autism

-You'll consider the issues that impact on practice when supporting individuals with an ASD with and without an additional intellectual or learning disability.
+You'll consider the issues that impact on practice when supporting autistic individuals with and without an additional intellectual or learning disability.

 Responding to the Impact of Autism: Approaches and Interventions